 I’ve come to the conclusion that more often than not, we find ourselves in a busy season of life.
 There is always a new assignment at work, another child’s dance recital to attend, another book to read, a new trip to take, another practice to drive the kids to, another meal to cook, another day of yard work…the list goes on and on.
-So how can our marriage not only survive, but thrive in these seasons?
-Here are 6 ways your marriage can thrive even through the busiest times of life:
+So how can our marriage not only survive but thrive in these seasons?

 What are some ways in which you and your spouse have worked to keep your marriage thriving in the busy seasons of life?
 I’d love to hear your suggestions in a comment below.